The Strange Life of Dutch Falconi

 This brings us to 1950.

-One of these witnesses is the Countess Esmeralda Fontina, a Russian member of Royalty living in exile in Mexico City at the time Dutch Falconi arrived.
+One witnesses was the Countess Esmeralda Fontina, a Russian member of Royalty living in exile in Mexico City at the time Dutch Falconi arrived.
 Her story is also quite remarkable.
 Her family had fled Russia at the time of the Revolution when the Countess was a little girl.
 They eventually settled down in Mexico where they were safe from the Communists for many years.
 But her parents were killed in a freak motorcar accident when she was a nineteen, leaving her with an ample sum of money to live comfortably on.
 She stayed in Mexico for years, however, because it was all she knew - she left Russia at a very young age - and she lacked the courage to set forth in the world.

 When she first set eyes on the new stranger in town, the Countess says she knew immediately that her life would somehow be involved with this exotic, tall, dark stranger with the piercing eyes but friendly laugh.
 Dutch must have felt it too, for soon after meeting, the two of them were rarely apart.
 Esmeralda saw in Dutch the adventurous life she wanted to live but lacked the courage to, and Dutch saw in Esmeralda the buried royalty that needed to be unearthed.

 They stayed in Mexico for approximately one year.
 The Mexican authorities had little trust of Falconi, and kept an eye on him most of the time.
 Strange lights and sounds would often emanate from the Countess' household, mostly late at night.
-Finally, the authorities became fed up with the fears and complaints of the neighbors and took steps to drive Dutch out.
+Finally, the authorities - fed up with the fears and complaints of the neighbors - took steps to drive Dutch out.
 But one day, as several officers approached the house to warn him of possible deportion, they found it deserted, with the furniture still in place, but Dutch and the Countess nowhere to be found.
 It was the last that Mexico would ever see of Dutch Falconi.

 Back Home